InvincibleJuggernaut/N-Queens/README.md

 # N-Queens
-Solving the N Queenz puzzle using backtracking algorithm
+Solving the N Queens puzzle using backtracking algorithm